Elisabeth Moss

 BirthdayJul 24, 1982

-BiographyElisabeth Singleton Moss (born July 24, 1982) is an American actor and producer.
-The recipient of several accolades, including two Golden Globe Awards, two Primetime Emmy Awards, and a nomination for a Tony Award, she was named "Queen of Peak TV" by Vulture in 2017.
+BiographyElisabeth Singleton Moss (born July 24, 1982) is an American actor and director.
+She is especially known for her breakthrough role in Mad Men and lead role in The Handmaid's Tale.
+She has received several accolades, including two Golden Globe Awards, two Primetime Emmy Awards, and a nomination for a Tony Award.

 Moss began acting in the early 1990s and first gained recognition for playing the youngest daughter of President Josiah Bartlet, in the NBC political drama series The West Wing (1999–2006).
-She earned wider recognition for playing Peggy Olson, a secretary-turned-copywriter, in the AMC period drama series Mad Men (2007–2015), and subsequently won the Golden Globe Award for Best Actress – Miniseries or Television Film for portraying Detective Robin Griffin in the BBC miniseries Top of the Lake (2013).
-For producing and starring as June Osborne in the Hulu dystopian drama series The Handmaid's Tale (2017–present), Moss won two Primetime Emmy Awards.
-She starred in the Apple TV+ series Shining Girls (2022) and the FX on Hulu series The Veil (2024).
+She earned wider recognition as Peggy Olson, a secretary-turned-copywriter, in the AMC period drama series Mad Men (2007–2015), and subsequently won the Golden Globe Award for portraying a detective in the BBC miniseries Top of the Lake (2013).
+For producing and starring as June Osborne in the Hulu dystopian drama series The Handmaid's Tale (2017–2025), Moss won two Primetime Emmy Awards.
+She has also starred in the Apple TV+ series Shining Girls (2022) and the FX on Hulu series The Veil (2024).

 Biography from the Wikipedia article Elisabeth Moss.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.